NVIDIA Image Scaling Tested

 Using NIS

-Now that Nvidia Image Scaling is enabled, there are few things that will show up in-game.
-First, the NIS indicator on the top-left of the screen.
-If it is green, that means the game is rendered at lower resolution and is being upscaled.
-If it is blue, that means game is not being upscaled.
+Now that Nvidia Image Scaling is enabled, there are a few things that will show up in-game.
+First, the NIS indicator is on the top-left of the screen.
+If it is green, that means the game is rendered at a lower resolution and is being upscaled.
+If it is blue, that means the game is not being upscaled.
 Sharpening is always applied whether the game is being upscaled or not.

 NIS ON OFF